What do philosophy students say about remote learning?

 How Student Voice Analytics helps you

-• Track remote learning topic volume and sentiment over time, from institution to programme and cohort, using NSS open text as a common lens.
+• Track remote learning topic volume and sentiment over time, from institution to programme and cohort, using NSS open text as a consistent benchmark.

-• Provide concise, anonymised summaries for programme teams and governance, highlighting the few fixes that will shift sentiment fastest in philosophy.
+• Generate concise, anonymised summaries for programme teams and governance, highlighting the few operational fixes most likely to improve the student experience.

-• Export tables and charts for briefing packs and continuous improvement cycles, and benchmark like for like against the wider CAH discipline and sector.
+• Export tables and charts for briefing packs and continuous improvement cycles, so you can evidence action rather than rely on anecdote.

 Request a walkthrough